top of page

 Weak return on existing investment

-Management effort spent compensating rather than reinforcing
+Management effort spent compensating not reinforcing

-This is why a behaviour-to-revenue clinic matters.
+This is why the Behavioural Propagation Diagnostic matters.

 It creates a more disciplined starting point.
 Before adding more activity, you first examine whether the current system is allowing the intended behaviour to appear, spread, and persist.